This site requires javascript to be enabled.

 Pre-authorization for refunds

 The pre-authorization feature allows you to choose when to capture refunds.
 This option is possible with the configured REFUNDACCEPTNEEDEDINDICATOR, that was set for you during the boarding process.
-Thus, when you send a POST/v1/{merchantId}/payments/{paymentId}/refund API call, you'll receive a response like this:
+So when you send a POST/v1/{merchantId}/payments/{paymentId}/refund API call, you'll receive a response like this:

-POST PAYMENTS REFUND RESPONSE
+CREATE REFUND RESPONSE

 {